Triumph Bancorp, Inc. (TBK) CEO Aaron Graft On Q1 2022 Results - Earnings Call Transcript

 Operator

 Thank you.
 [Operator Instructions] Our next question today comes from Joe Yanchunis from Raymond James.
+Please go ahead, Joe.
+Your line is now open.

 Joe Yanchunis

+Good morning.
+Hi, there.
 You had previously you had previously stated that you believe Triumph Business Capital can reach $240 million of revenue in 2022.
 Given the current market, do you still feel comfortable with that outlook?

 Aaron Graft